How much does it cost to explore Slovenia?

 Travel Cost Assumptions

-• Our travel style is reasonably consistent wherever we go, which is great when you want to compare travel costs between countries:
+Our travel style is reasonably consistent wherever we go, which is excellent when you want to compare travel costs between destinations and over time:

-• Accommodation: We usually stay in self-catered accommodation - in our own room and (preferably) our own bathroom, though the kitchen may be shared.
+• Accommodation: We usually stay in self-catered accommodation (homestays, locally owned guesthouses, hostels and short-term rentals) - in our room with (preferably) a private bathroom, though the kitchen and other areas may be shared.

-• Dining and Groceries: We have at least two meals a day at home.
-We like to eat out at cafes or restaurants every few days.
+• Dining and Groceries: We usually eat two meals a day at home.
+But we like to eat out once a day or at least every few days (and prefer locally owned restaurants and small eateries away from the tourist hotspots).

 Accommodation